CJTozer/SublimeDiffView/README.md

 ### SVN
 * *Default* (when there's no input): show uncommitted changes
 * `-r 123`
-    * compare revision 123 with the working copy
+    * compare revision 123 with the latest revision (not the working copy)
 * `-c 234`
     * show changes made in commit 234